aws/eks-anywhere/docs/content/en/docs/getting-started/baremetal/bare-spec.md

 Modifying the labels associated with a worker node group configuration will cause new nodes to be rolled out, replacing the existing nodes associated with the configuration.

+### workerNodeGroupConfigurations.kubernetesVersion
+The Kubernetes version you want to use for this worker node group.
+[Supported values]({{< relref "../../concepts/support-versions/#kubernetes-support" >}}): `1.28`, `1.27`, `1.26`, `1.25`, `1.24`

+Must be less than or equal the cluster `kubernetesVersion`.
+There can only be a skew of two minor versions between the control plane and each worker node.
+Removing `workerNodeGroupConfiguration.kubernetesVersion` will trigger an upgrade to that node group to upgrade to the root level kubernetesVersion.

 ## TinkerbellDatacenterConfig Fields

 ### tinkerbellIP